bloom-solutions/borutus/README.md

 Multitenancy Support
 =====================

 Borutus supports multitenant applications.
-Multitenancy is acheived by associating all Accounts under `Borutus::Account` with a "Tenant" object (typically some model in your Rails application).
+Multitenancy is achieved by associating all Accounts under `Borutus::Account` with a "Tenant" object (typically some model in your Rails application).
 To add multi-tenancy support to Borutus, you must do the following:

 - Generate the migration which will add `tenant_id` to the borutus accounts table